 IF YOU LOVE to feed, photograph, or just observe wildlife, this computer-based e-learning course is for you.
 You can do it at your own pace, place and time.
 And, you will acquire a better appreciation of nature, plus discover how you can provide a “helping hand” in your wildlife habitat.

-After introducing WindStar’s highly acclaimed Wildlife Habitat Naturalist pilot program in Maryland in the Spring of 1997, the Institute began receiving numerous inquiries from people all across the country who wanted to know when the program was coming to their state.
+After introducing WindStar’s highly acclaimed Master Wildlife Habitat Naturalist certification pilot program in Maryland in the Spring of 1997, the Institute began receiving numerous inquiries from people all across the country who wanted to know when the Master Wildlife Habitat Naturalist Program was coming to their state.

-Involved in the Creation of the First Course:
+Involved in the creation of the Course were:

 - Thomas D. Patrick, President, WindStar Wildlife Institute